 5. Mess up your CV with a dull format and layout.

-– Crazy colors, fancy font styles, childish email addresses, and hilarious selfies are big no-nos in CV writing.
-Keep the layout and formatting uniform and professional if you want recruiters to take your application seriously.
+Crazy colors, fancy font styles, childish email addresses, and wacky selfies are a big no-no in CV writing.
+If you want recruiters to take your application seriously, keep the layout and formatting uniform and professional.

 In the United States, CVs can be as long as they need to be.
 Employers do not have strict requirements in terms of CV length.
 It can be comprehensive, especially for candidates seeking academic or research positions.
 But ideally, keeping your CV to two to three pages helps the hiring manager better digest your experience for the position you are applying for.

 An experienced academic professional or researcher may have a CV that runs three or more pages long and which includes all of their work experience, accomplishments, publications, and other pertinent information.
 However, a CV for a job seeker with limited work experience and candidates currently in the early stages of a graduate school career shouldn’t exceed three pages in length.